doncandela/mgah/mgah.md

     When most of the job time is due to computations on the GPU (vs computations on the CPU, or GPU-CPU data transfers), I see no reason why a containerized GPU job would run at a different speed than the corresponding non-containerized job -- but I haven't run tests for this.

+#### Other ways of getting/running Apptainer containers<a id="other-apptainer"></a>

+This document showed how to build an Apptainer container on a Linux PC (bootstrapping from Docker Hub), then transfer it to the Unity HPC cluster and run it there.
+But there are other possibilities not detailed here:

+- Apptainer containers can be built from an Apptainer `.def` file directly on Unity -- this might be useful if a suitable Linux PC were not available.

+- Apptainer containers can be obtained from others.

+- Apptainer can directly "run" Docker containers, which I believe consists in an automatic Apptainer build with cached output, so it can be done repeatedly without rebuilding.

 ## Random notes on parallel computing with Python<a id="random-notes"></a>

 ### Wall time and CPU time<a id="wall-cpu-time"></a>